SeldonIO/seldon-core/docs-gb/models/scheduling.md

 ### Overview

-The scheduling process in Core 2 attempts to find a candidate server for a given model.
-This is based on multiple steps that sort and filter servers mainly based on the following criterias:
+The scheduling process in Core 2 identifies a suitable candidate server for a given model through a series of steps.
+These steps involve sorting and filtering servers primarily based on the following criteria:

 - Server has matching Capabilities with Model `spec.requirements`.
 - Server has enough replicas to load the desired `spec.replicas` of the Model.